Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Preconditioning in Markov chain Monte Carlo

-Constructing a Markov chain with an arbitrary equilibrium distribution is seemingly a highly nontrivial task.
-However the \emph{Metropolis-Hastings} (M-H) filter \citep{metropolis:53,hastings:70} allows us to do just that.
-Given a Markov kernel $Q_\theta(x \to .):\mathcal{X} \to \mathbb{R} ^ +$ and its density $q_\theta(x \to .)$ we can construct a $\Pi$-invariant Markov chain using the pseudocode in Algorithm \ref{alg:one}.
+Constructing a Markov chain with a chosen equilibrium distribution can be achieved using the \emph{Metropolis--Hastings} filter \citep{metropolis:53,hastings:70}.
+Given a Markov kernel $Q_\theta$ and its density $q_\theta(x \to .)$ we can construct a $\Pi$-invariant Markov chain using the pseudocode in Algorithm \ref{alg:one}.
 To apply step 2 to an existing Markov kernel $Q_\theta$ is to \emph{Metropolize} it.
-Most of the algorithms considered in this paper appear in their Metropolized form.